-At admission, the diagnostic criteria of a major depressive disorder, single episode, moderate (F32.1), and GD (according to DSM 5) were met.
+At admission the diagnostic criteria of a major depressive disorder, single episode, moderate (F32.1) and GD (according to DSM 5) were met.

-CS was admitted to our psychotherapy ward for adolescents (focus on emotion regulation) and received over 14 weeks of individual psychotherapy sessions (twice a week), family sessions (every second week), music- and art therapy (every week) as well as multiple pedagogical groups and individual interventions focusing on emotional and social competencies.
-The therapeutic setting was based on dialectical behavior therapy for adolescents [39].
+CS was admitted at our psychotherapy ward for adolescents (focus on emotion regulation) and received over the course of 14 weeks individual psychotherapy sessions (twice a week), family sessions (every second week), music- and art therapy (every week) as well as multiple pedagogical group and individual interventions focusing on emotional and social competencies.
+The therapeutic setting was based on the dialectical behavior therapy for adolescents [39].

-At the beginning of treatment, CS was timid and reluctant and avoided contact with peers.
-During treatment, he gradually built trust, initiated conversations with the staff and peers, and was liked by them.
+At the beginning of treatment CS was timid and reluctant, avoided contacts with peers.
+During the course of treatment he gradually built trust, initiated conversations with the staff and peers and was liked by them.

-During individual psychotherapy sessions, it was easier for CS to open up because of his prior experiences in psychotherapy.
-Based on a CBT approach, first, behavioral analysis was undertaken and then an individual biopsychosocial model for understanding his depression and gender dysphoria was set up with a focus on the evolvement and maintenance of symptoms.
-From a biological perspective, CS reported that his menstruation began very early (at 10 years) and that he experienced it as a drastic and overwhelming event.
-He could not accept that his body was changing; he did not like either his breasts or voice.
-Furthermore, he reported that he learned in a documentary on television that a low weight can cause amenorrhea which was why he set his weight gain limit up at 50 kg.
+During individual psychotherapy sessions it was easier for CS to open up because of his prior experiences in psychotherapy.
+Based on a CBT-approach, first a behavioral analysis was undertaken and then an individual biopsychosocial model for understanding his depression and gender dysphoria was set up with a focus on the evolvement and maintenance of symptoms.
+From a biological perspective, CS reported that his menstruation began very early (with 10 years) and that he experienced it as a drastic and overwhelming event.
+He could not accept that his body was changing, he did not like either his breasts nor voice.
+Furthermore, he reported that he learned in a documentary on television that a low weight can cause amenorrhea which was why he set his personal weight gain limit up at 50kg.

 From a social perspective, CS reported that at the age of 11 he had a massive conflict with female friends which led to his exclusion from the girls' peer group.
-Then he joined a boy's peer group and felt relieved from the conflict.
-One year later in the summer vacation of 2016, he started to ruminate extensively and concluded for himself that a boy would not have that kind of social problems and menstruation.
-After that summer vacation, at the age of 14 and 8, he disclosed his gender problem to his teacher and parents.
-He cut his hair short and wore loose clothes.
-In spring 2017, he started transitioning socially and got himself a male name.
-The social transition was accompanied by a huge relief, resulting in a better mood and motivation.
-In 2018 he started ruminating about his transition and accused himself of making the wrong decision.
-The rumination came along with strong feelings of insecurity regarding his further proceeding (beginning of cross-sex hormone treatment or not) and self-hate, which worsened the selfinjury.
-Further, he began to feel insecure about daily decisions and therefore withdraw from family, and friends, avoidance of activity, and was passive in many life areas.
+Then he joined a boys peer group and felt relieved from the conflict.
+One year later in summer vacation 2016 he started to ruminate extensively and concluded for himself that a boy would not have that kind of social problems and a menstruation.
+After that summer vacation, at the age of 14,8 he disclosed his gender problem to his teacher and parents.
+He cutted his hair short and wore loose clothes.
+In spring 2017, he started transitioning socially, got himself a male name.
+The social transition was accompanied by a huge relief, resulting in better mood and motivation.
+In the course of 2018 he started ruminating about his transition, accused himself for making the wrong decision.
+The rumination came along with strong feelings of insecurity regarding his further proceeding (beginning of cross-sex hormone treatment or not) and self-hate, which worsened the self-injury.
+Further, he began to feel insecure about daily decisions and therefore withdraw from family, friends and avoidance of activity, was passive in many life areas.